coli-saar/coli-saar.github.io/grpo_prm.md

   <br><br>

   A drawback of <i>learned</i> PRMs is that learned they need labor-intensive step-level human annotation, they are off-policy, and they are notoriously easy to reward-hack.
-On the other hand, <i>Monte-Carlo</i> PRMs (e.g. TODO: cite) sample completions from a given step and use their average outcome reward as the step's value&mdash;i.e. a Monte-Carlo estimate of the expected future outcome reward from that step.
+On the other hand, <i>Monte-Carlo</i> PRMs (e.g. Kazemnejad et al., 2025) sample completions from a given step and use their average outcome reward as the step's value&mdash;i.e. a Monte-Carlo estimate of the expected future outcome reward from that step.

   <br><br>